dontknow1122/English-Word-Finder/README.md

 ## Example

 ```
-Enter the letters to combine (without spaces): abcde
+Enter the letters to combine (without spaces): abcdef
-Enter the word size (optional, press enter to skip): 3
+Enter the word size (optional, press enter to skip):

-Possible English words from the provided letters are: bed, bad, dab, cad, ace, cab, deb, cad, bac, dab
+be - bed - a - face - ad - bad - deaf

 ```